The Climbing Shoe Rubber Comparison

 Everything you need to know about the best climbing shoe rubbers.

-Have you ever spared a minute to think about your climbing shoe rubber?
+Have you ever spared a minute to think about climbing shoe rubber?
 You probably should, understanding a bit about your rubber might just help you climb harder.

 What is Climbing Shoe Rubber?

-The shoe was so revolutionary that the climbers reported jumping an entire grade after using them.
+This marked a huge step forward in climbing shoe construction.
+In fact, the shoe was so revolutionary that the climbers reported jumping an entire grade after using them.

 Soft vs Stiff climbing Shoes